Politics, Relationships & Mental Health in 2026: How to Protect Your Peace

 A: Yes.
 Chronic stress can raise blood pressure, disrupt sleep, and weaken your immune system.

-📊 Quick Stats: Political Stress in 2025
+📊 Quick Stats: Political Stress & Emotional Well-Being

 💞 When Politics Divide Couples & Families: How Therapy Helps Heal Communication